 - Please ensure timely payments to avoid penalties for delayed payments.
 The penalties in case of default will be charged as outlined in the fee chart.

-Click here to view the payment mode and fee charts for BSc.
-Nursing Programme
+Click here to view the payment mode and fee charts for All Other Programmes (Excluding BSc.
+Nursing)

-Click here to view the payment mode and fee charts for All Other Programmes
+Click here to view the payment mode and fee charts for CE Students